bitrise-io/devcenter/_articles/en/reviews/workflows-in-yaml-draft.md

 Besides steps you can also specify environment variables for every workflow.

-The environment variables you specify for a given workflow is used when the workflow is executed and is available for every step in the workflow.
+A workflow's environment variables are used when the workflow is executed, and are available for every step in the workflow.

-Here is an example for defining two environment variables (`ENV_VAR_ONE` and `ENV_VAR_TWO`) for the `test` workflow:
+Here is an example for defining two environment variables (`ENV_VAR_ONE` and `ENV_VAR_TWO`) in the `test` workflow:

     format_version: 1.3.1
     default_step_lib_source: https://github.com/bitrise-io/bitrise-steplib.git